harvard-lts/fits/README.md

 **IMPORTANT NOTE**: The code on this GitHub site is not meant for direct installation since it does NOT include the necessary fits.jar file (which is a primary build artifact of this project).
 If you want to use this GitHub site for installing FITS, you must first download (or Git clone) the code then build the project using Maven.
-For the "Development" section for more details.
+See the "Development" section for more details.

 If this is your first time downloading FITS, create a directory for FITS, for example: